 Indicate United Way COVID-19 Emerging Needs Fund in the memo line of the check.

 This is a competitive grant application.
-Until further notice, deadline for submissions for grant allocations is the 15th of each month, beginning April 15, 2020.
-Applications will be reviewed and funds allocated by the last day of each month, beginning April 30, 2020.
+Applications are reviewed and funds allocated by the last day of each month.
 Allocations will be made based on the 815 Community Response Team Grant Making Committee's recommendations.
 The committee is made up of representatives from the Community Foundation of Northern Illinois, the Kjellstrom Foundation, the Northern Illinois Center for Nonprofit Excellence, and United Way of Rock River Valley and is part of the larger 815 Community Response Team, which also includes Transform Rockford and the Workforce Connection.

 Priorities for fund are, but not limited to: